 Libby also chose a lumpectomy.
-“We were assured that since I had such early stage breast cancer a lumpectomy would be completely sufficient to get rid of all of the cancer.
-Ironically, I had to go back three days after my original lumpectomy to have more removed because my surgeon didn’t feel, based on the returned lab report, that she had got enough of a margin.
+“We were assured that since I had such early stage breast cancer a lumpectomy would be completely sufficient to get rid of all the cancer.
+Ironically, though, I had to go back three days after my original lumpectomy to have more tissue removed because my surgeon didn’t feel, based on the returned lab report, that she had got enough of a margin.

-Lynn, on the other hand, chose a mastectomy.
-“I was diagnosed with DCIS, non-invasive cancer.
-The lumpectomy would have removed 20-30% of the breast tissue because of the location near the middle and at the back near the breast plate.
-There would be no guarantee that future lumpectomies would not be required in other areas, as the entire breast showed clusters of calcification.
+Lynn was diagnosed with DCIS – non-invasive cancer.
+“The lumpectomy would have removed 20-30% of the breast tissue because of the location near the middle and at the back near the breast plate.
+There was no guarantee that future lumpectomies would not be required in other areas, as the entire breast showed clusters of calcification.

 “I decided on a mastectomy in order to have reconstruction with minimal scarring.
 A series of lumpectomies would have made a future reconstruction difficult in my case.
 This turned out to be the best decision for me, since DCIS was found in other areas and I would have lost this breast anyway.